jhsoftware/SimpleDNS-Docs/docs/ht_http.md

 The HTTP API can be served securely via SSL (https://...).

-The easiest way to setup an SSL certificate for this, is if you are also running an SSL based web-site on IIS on the same computer as Simple DNS Plus, and you configure the HTTP API to be served under the same host name as that site (but under a sub-path).
+The easiest way to set up an SSL certificate for this, is if you are also running an SSL based web-site on IIS on the same computer as Simple DNS Plus, and you configure the HTTP API to be served under the same host name as that site (but under a sub-path).
 This way you can just manage the SSL certificate in IIS.\
 If you are not doing this or if you want to use a different SSL/TLS certificate for the HTTP API, you will need to "bind" an SSL/TLS certificate to the host name (and port) used.
 There is a "Bind SSL certificate" button in the [Options dialog / HTTP API section](wd_opt_httpapi.md) to do this.